Developer Salary Negotiation Guide 2025: TC, Equity & Counter-Offers

 After the offer: This is when you have maximum leverage.
 They've invested time in you, chosen you over other candidates, and want to close.
 Don't rush—take time to evaluate.

-The Negotiation Conversation
+Negotiation Conversation Questions

 Most negotiation happens via email or phone with the recruiter.
 The recruiter is not your adversary—they want to close you.
 But their job is to close you within budget.